Bumble Bee Vs Honey Bee Vs Wasp

 Both bumble bees and honey bees won’t sting someone unless they are disturbed.
 Some wasp species are very aggressive and may sting you without any concern.

-Why Are Wasps So Aggressive?
+Why Wasps Are So Aggressive?

 Honey Production

-Only honey bees produce surplus honey which they store for the winter.
+Only honey bees produce surplus honey, which they store for the winter.
 Beekeepers extract a portion of the surplus honey for human consumption.
 But bumble bees and wasps do not produce surplus honey.

 Bumble bees produce a small amount of honey to feed their broods.
 But wasps do not produce honey at all.
-They fed their younger nectar collected from flowers or small insects.
+They fed their younger ones nectar collected from flowers or small insects.

 Comparison Of Bumblebee vs Honey Bee vs Wasp